iliakan/javascript-book/en/01-basics/02-first-steps/04-development.md

 # Browser Developer's Tools

-By default, browsers hide javascript errors.
+By default, browsers hide JavaScript errors.
 Right, a visitor doesn't want to know about them, if he isn't into JavaScript.

 For develpers, there are great tools to see errors and debug scripts, in all major browsers.